A collection of my creative work is in my archive in the Schlesinger Library on Women’s History, Radcliffe College, Cambridge, Massachusetts.

 - free verse poetry

-- experimental theatre, essays and poetry on body image, (including pioneering dance notes on being a full-figured women)
+- experimental theatre, stories, essays and poetry (including pioneering poetry, stories and dance notes for the anthology, Shadow on a Tightrope, Writings by Women on Fat Oppression)

 - notes on being an art model (1978-1985)